sedlund/piaqbittorrent/README.md

 * Change PIA_SERVER to your closest port forwarding enabled VPN server.
 * Add your your local networks to LOCAL_NETS (space separated) to add to the routing table so  you can access the WebUI
 * The default WebUI login is admin / adminadmin .
 Once you login change the password then update QBPASS in the compose file, then have docker-compose restart the container to make sure all is working as expected.
-* The configure the optional 3rd party WebUI for qBittorrent go into the qBittorrent settings under the WebUI tab and put /qb/qb-web in the path field and check the `Use alternative WebUI` box.
+* To use the optional 3rd party WebUI for qBittorrent go into the qBittorrent settings in the WebUI tab and put /qb/qb-web in the path field and check the `Use alternative WebUI` box.
 Once you hit save you it will bring you to the other WebUI where you can setup your RSS feeds.
+You can switch back and forth between the UI's as needed.

 Now run `docker-compose up -d`